lifecompartmentalized/lifecompartmentalized.github.io/content/posts/stagesofrecovery.md

 [^2]: Upon learning that I likely had DID, I began reading as much as I possibly could about the disorder.
 Understanding DID became a "special interest" of mine, as I wanted to understand what I was apparently going through, and some parts took that as a sign I was reading about DID in order to fake it.
 This is also untrue.
 [^3]: They definitely were not as I've had symptoms of DID since before I started therapy, but a common argument of DID deniers is that it's therapist induced, which, in my case, is not true.

 During this stage, I didn't really even know that my symptoms were symptoms---they were normal to me, so I assumed everyone was experiencing what I did.
-I was switching between parts with full amnesia, but [amnesia is tricky, and less obvious than it sounds](/posts/amnesia/), so I genuinely didn't know I was had any amnesia.
+I was switching between parts with full amnesia, but [amnesia is tricky, and less obvious than it sounds](/posts/amnesia/), so I genuinely didn't know I had any amnesia.
 I was emotionally numb, like I normally am, and life was a blur.
 During this stage, I was unaware that I was affected by a dissociative disorder because I refused to see it.

 #### Stage 2: Acceptance (April--August 2022)
 The next stage was acceptance.
 In April, I had several strange experiences that could only be explained by me having DID.
 I started noticing switches between parts, and became aware that my handwriting changed depending on which part of me was active.
 I began to accept that I actually did have a dissociative disorder, and that the mental health professionals I was working with were correct.
 My symptoms starting becoming more obvious, with me realizing I experience full amnesia between parts by repeatedly finding evidence that I had done things that I had no memory of doing.
-I also began having more dissociative episodes, where traumatized parts would take over, but thankfully most of them occurred in therapy.
+I also began having more dissociative episodes, where traumatized parts would take over, but thankfully most of them occurred in therapy or while I was home alone.
 I began experiencing rapid switching, where I switch between parts in a quick succession in response to stress.
-This is a disorienting experience, which typically ends in me having a headache.
+This is a disorienting experience, which typically ends in me being very confused and having a headache.

 However, while my symptoms starting coming to light, I could not tell apart my parts---I was sometimes able to tell when I switched, but I wouldn't know which part I switched to or from.
 This was a particularly scary stage, as I started seeing the chaos but I simultaneously had no idea what exactly was going on---how was my system structured?
 I had no idea---I hadn't yet had time to collect enough data yet.

 #### Stage 3: Seeing my parts (August 2022--March 2023)

 In the next stage, rather than simply seeing _symptoms_, I started seeing the _parts_ underlying those symptoms.
-I started being able to correlate my handwriting changes with changes in other attributes, like interestes and posture.
-I looked back at what I remembered of my life and was able to see my being able to see how my parts had changed throughout my life.
-I began to learn more about my system structure, and that I was polyfragmented.
+I started being able to correlate my handwriting changes with changes in other attributes, like interests and posture.
+I looked back at what I remembered of my life and started being able to see how my parts had changed throughout my life.
+I began to learn more about my system structure, and realized that I was polyfragmented.
+I started assigning labels to parts that would come up frequently, and started mapping out my amnesia between parts.
+I sought out reasons for why my parts split in the way that they did, and why my system was so chaotic.
+During this time, my system was very unstable, but I internally felt fine---I was used to the chaos.
+I had significant lapses in memory and was trying my hardest to advance in my PhD despite this, although I was having difficulties with memory and fluctuating intelligence[^5].
 I was still internally numb with a low dynamic range of emotions, just as I always was.

+[^5]: Because different parts of me were created at different times of my life and are essentially a snapshot of who I was at that time, my intelligence, and ability to grasp onto complex ideas, fluctuates depending on which part of me is active.

 I was _seeing_ my parts---as in, I was tracking my symptoms and assigning meaning to them---but I wasn't _connected_ to them---I couldn't feel their associated emotions.
+I didn't want to feel their emotions, as I was used to being emotionally numb and enjoyed the internal stability.
+But in order to heal, I needed to truly connect with my parts, and that, too, came with time.

 #### Stage 4: Connecting with my parts (March 2023--now)
+Finally, I believe I am in a new stage of recovery---I am beginning to truly connect with my parts and feel their associated feelings.
+While I've in no way fully mapped out my system or always know which part of me is active (so I'm still also in stage 3!), my relationship with my parts has changed significantly.
+Rather than solely _observing_ them like I was before, I'm beginning to _hear_ my parts' problems and _feel_ their emotions.
+This has been tough---I'm connecting with thoughts, feelings, and emotions I'm not used to feeling, like [anxiety](/posts/anxiety/) and anger.
+Because I've been so disconnected from these emotions my entire life, I'm genuinely not used to feeling _anything_, let alone the negative emotions that I had previously dissociated away.
+Most of the time, I'm not even sure what emotions I'm feeling---I'm having to map sensations in my body and a general awareness that the emotion is negative and infer what I should be feeling in the situation.

+So while I'm in a difficult stage of recovery now, this is progress, so should be framed as good.
+I believe my amnesia is lessening as I'm becoming more accepting of my parts, and I'm also starting to connect with positive emotions.
+One younger part, in particular, has felt more comfortable to come out more, bringing excitement, joy, and happy memories with them.
+Most of my parts, however, hold a lot of fear, pain, sorrow, and anger.
+I can feel that my dynamic range of emotions is increasing as I'm connecting more of my parts.

+#### Conclusion
+I don't know what my healing journey will look like in the future, but I'm happy with the progress I've made thus far.
+Coming to terms with having DID has been
+It's been a difficult journey and I have a long, complex healing path ahead, but I'm hopeful for what the future will bring.